touzet/pampa/README.md

 	- "SeqID=" for authorized sequence identifiers
 - Separate elements on a line with commas.

-For example, if you want to limit the search to a selection of organisms, your file might look like this:
+For example, If you want to limit your search to a specific set of organisms, your file might look like this:
 ```
 OS= Castor Canadensis, Diceros Bicornis, Cervus Elaphus, Bos Taurus, Equus Caballus
 ```